NiklasElsaesser/FaceBias/README.md

 Collecting pictures of 2 women and 2 men with regular smartphones.
 Additionally, the collected pictures got augmented to increase and diversify the dataset.

 Taking multiple pictures of two women:
-- 20 Pictures of Anna
+- 20 pictures of Anna
-- 71 Pictures of Bernice
+- 71 pictures of Bernice

 In which they show happy facial expressions.
 Furthermore, taking multiple pictures of two Men:
-- 62 Pictures of Jan
+- 62 pictures of Jan
-- 66 Pictures of Niklas
+- 66 pictures of Niklas

 In which they show neutral facial expressions.